yuchi518/kubridge/README.md

 * [uthash] - A hash lib in C lang.
 I modified a little code to support kernel mode.
 (Link: http://troydhanson.github.io/uthash/)

 ## Installation
-You should understand how to compile the kernel module and what tools you should use.
+You should understand how to compile the kernel module and what tools you should install first.
+I test the code in Ubuntu 12.04.

 Make the test code.
 ```sh